cgrymala/reveal-js-presentations/readme.txt

 1. Transition+* - which transition you want to use in between slides
 1. Transition speed+* - how quickly/slowly you want one slide to transition to the next
 1. Parallax background image - if you'd like to set up a background image that runs throughout the entire presentation, choose that image here.
-1. Custom CSS for this presentation - any CSS that you want applied to the entire presentation (each slide can have its own individual CSS, as well)
+1. Custom CSS for this presentation - any CSS that you want applied to the entire presentation (each slide can have its own individual CSS, as well).
+This CSS will be processed as SASS (SCSS Syntax) and output in the head of the presentation.
 1. Display slide controls - whether or not to show the arrows, etc. that allow you to manually control the presentation
 1. Display presentation progress bar - whether or not to display a visual indicator showing how far along you are in the presentation
 1. Display the page number of the current slide - whether or not to display a numerical representation of which slide you're currently viewing